SebastianStadil/aws_eks_cluster/README.md

 Template can be run as follows:

 * Locally
-* Scalr Next-gen as the remote backend
+* With Scalr as the remote backend
-* Scalr Next-Gen Service Catalog Offering
+* With the Scalr service catalog

 ## Using Locally